Burn it Smart

 Woodstove Changeout Program

 Receive a $250 rebate for replacing your old smokey woodstove with an approved unit.
 In addition, many manufacturers are offering additional rebates.
+The program beings January 5th 2015.
 Visit Woodstove Changeout Program for more details.

 - Guide to Residential Wood Heating by CMHC (printed copies are available by contacting email@example.com)

 - Firewood: from the Forest to the Shed (10:44)

 - Wood Stove Operation (12:49)